 There are some features of Microsoft Word that make it more useful in certain collaborative situations and some users find easier to work with than Pages.
 You might also have Word files on your Mac if you are an Office 365 user.

-However you decide to work with them, eventually, the need will arise to recover a Word document on a Mac.
-You might need to do this for a number of reasons:
+You might need to recover a Word document on a Mac for a number of reasons:

 - Accidentally deleting files from your hard disk.